gnafit/gna/doc/source/bundles/detector_iav_db_root_v01.rst

 .. code-block:: python

     cfg = NestedDict(
             # Bundle name
             bundle = 'detector_iav_db_root_v01',
-             # Parameter name
+            # Parameter name to use for storage
             parname = 'OffdiagScale',
             # Parameter uncertainty and its type (absolute or relative)
-             uncertainty = 4*percent,
-             uncertainty_type = 'relative',
+            scale   = uncertain(1.0, 4, 'percent'),
             # Number of diagonals to treat as diagonal.
 All other elements are considered as off-diagonal.
             ndiag = 1,
             # File name to read
             filename = 'data/dayabay/tmp/detector_iavMatrix_P14A_LS.root',
             # Matrix name
             matrixname = 'iav_matrix'
          )

+``parname`` may optionally contain a formatting directive ('OffdiagScale.{}'). '{}' will be replaced with namespace (detector) name.
+Period '.' is interpreted as nesting, i.e. bundle will created new namespace ``'OffdiagScale'`` and collect all the parameters within.

 Testing scripts
 """""""""""""""